Turning Strangers into Neighbors, and Neighbors into Friends

 STRENGTHENING NEIGHBORHOODS.
 Together with long-time residents and community groups, Cayuga Connectors recently earned the title of “Comeback Neighborhood of the Year.”

-Community Connectors organize a wide range of activities and events each month for older residents – including Always Active Senior exercise classes; multi-lingual hearing screenings and presentations on brain fitness, diabetes, home health care, bone health, overcoming depression, recognizing signs of elder abuse, de-cluttering, preparing for emergencies, and finding transportation options to name a few.
+Community Connectors organize a wide range of activities and events each month for older residents, including Always Active Senior exercise classes, art activities, and presentations on healthy aging presentations, de-cluttering, preparing for emergencies, and finding transportation options, to name a few.
 And there are plenty of opportunities for fun: potlucks, sing-alongs, yard sales, and other events that bring together neighbors of all ages.

-Whatever the activity, neighbors are getting to know each other — often for the first time despite years of living close by.
-They’re building the friendships and the support they need to be there for one another as they age in their community.
-See our calendar for upcoming activities or email our Director of Neighborhood Networks, Lauren Bactad, for more information.
+Whatever the activity, neighbors are getting to know each other—often for the first time despite years of living close by.
+They’re building the friendships and support they need to be there for one another as they age in their community.
+See our calendar for upcoming activities or email our Director of Community Engagement, Patti Spaniak-Davidson, for more information.

 Neighborhood Network in the Western Addition: The St. Francis Square Cooperative